A Procedure for Evaluating Oropharyngeal Dysphagia (or the swallowing function)

-Becky Scheel, MS, CCC-SLP, BCS-S and Edel McNally, MS, CCC-SLP, each have over 20 years of clinical experience as a SLPs, and specialize in dysphagia with all age groups.
-They are senior SLPs at Boston University Medical Center and at Spaulding Rehab, work in outpatient and inpatient settings, and have established FEES programs at a number of institutions during their tenure.
-Becky and Edel are actively involved in a number of NIH and industry funded clinical trials focusing on head and neck cancer dysphagia rehabilitation, automated aspiration screening tool development, residue rating test construction, and clinical predictive rule development for aspiration in the ARF patient population.
-They co-teach the advanced dysphagia course for graduate SLP students at Boston University’s Sargent College, and have presented research findings at both ASHA and DRS conventions.
+Edel McNally, MS, CCC-SLP, has over 20 years of clinical experience as an SLP, and specializes in dysphagia with all age groups.
+She is a senior SLP at Boston University Medical Center and at Spaulding Rehab, works in outpatient and inpatient settings, and has established FEES programs at a number of institutions during her tenure.
+Edel is actively involved in a number of NIH and industry funded clinical trials focusing on head and neck cancer dysphagia rehabilitation, automated aspiration screening tool development, residue rating test construction, and clinical predictive rule development for aspiration in the ARF patient population.
+She teaches the advanced dysphagia course for graduate SLP students at Boston University’s Sargent College, and has presented research findings at both ASHA and DRS conventions.

 Instructor Bio: Edel has over 20 years of clinical experience in both rehabilitation and acute care settings.
 She is currently an inpatient SLP at BMC, a guest lecturer at BU, and is involved in NIH funded clinical research.